The first gay bar in this space was apparently the "Anchor Inn", but almost nothing is known about that bar.

-Formerly a bar known as The Anchor Inn, this bar became 'Tony's Riviera Cocktail Lounge' in 1952 (also commonly called simply 'The Riviera').
-It was operated by the Machi family of Milwaukee's Third Ward.
+This bar became 'Tony's Riviera Cocktail Lounge' sometime between 1950 and 1952 (although still commonly called simply 'The Riviera').
+It was by this time apparently operated by the Machi family or Macki Brothers (Andrew and Peter A.) of Milwaukee's Third Ward.

 The Riviera is largely remembered now for a huge fire that claimed the bar and the entire building.